MostafaMaher05/MostafaMaher05/README.md

 # Hi there 👋, I'm Mostafa Maher
 ### 👨‍💻 Junior Software Developer | Full-Stack Architect (Go/React) | ICT Student

-I am an Information and Communication Technology (ICT) student specializing in building high-performance web and mobile applications.
+I am an Information and Communication Technology (ICT) student specializing in building high-performance web and mobile applications, alongside a strong foundation in IT infrastructure and network administration.
 I enjoy architecting decoupled full-stack systems, optimizing databases, and writing clean, scalable code.

 ## 🚀 About Me
 - 🎓 Pursuing a Bachelor of Technology in **ICT** at **New Cairo Technological University**.
 - 💻 Experienced in **Full-Stack Web Development** (React.js & Go), **Desktop Apps** (C++), and **Android Development** (Java).
 - 🏆 Lead Architect of the **NCT-Student-Information-System**, a decoupled platform resolving complex grading matrices.
+- ⚙️ Trained and skilled in Enterprise IT Infrastructure & Networking (**CCNA, CCNP, MCSA**).
 - 📫 Reach out to me via email: **mostafamaher793@gmail.com**
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/mostafa-maher5)